s-petr/s-petr/README.md

 # Sergei Petrov

-I'm a Web Developer and IT Operations specialist with over 6 years of experience in building and maintaining online payment systems.
+I'm a Web Developer specializing in Fintech with over 6 years of experience in building and maintaining online payment systems.

 ## My Expertise